Privacy, Security and Data Protection Policy

 XVI – VIDEO SURVEILLANCE

-The establishments of those responsible for processing are equipped with video surveillance and image recording systems, with the purpose of protecting people and property, aiming to pursue the legitimate interest of security within their facilities.
-The data collected through video surveillance systems is intended to be exclusively used and communicated in accordance with criminal procedural law, although the private security entity subcontracted for this purpose may be responsible for processing it.
-The Data Holder may exercise the right of access to data concerning him or her, which may not involve access to images of third parties, which will be hidden or anonymized.
-Data controllers may, at any time, limit or remove the video surveillance system from their establishments, and there may be periods when they are not in operation, particularly due to maintenance needs, technical reasons or power cuts.
+The establishments of the Data Controllers are equipped with video surveillance and image recording systems, for the purpose of protecting people and property, in order to pursue the legitimate interest of security within their facilities.
+The data collected through the video surveillance systems are intended exclusively to be used and communicated in accordance with the criminal procedural law, although their processing may be entrusted to a private security entity subcontracted for this purpose.
+The Data Subject may exercise the right of access to data concerning him/her, which may not involve access to images of third parties, which will be hidden or anonymized.
+The Data Controllers may, at any time, limit or remove the video surveillance system from their establishments, and there may be periods in which they are not in operation, in particular for maintenance needs, technical reasons or power cuts.
+The data collected within the scope of the video surveillance systems will be stored for 30 days.

 XVII – PROTECTION OF HOLDERS’ PERSONAL DATA